milosblag/Poetry-Template-Service/README.md

 - Implement API keys or OAuth2 for protected endpoints
 - Regularly update dependencies with `poetry update`
 - Run security scans on your Docker image
+- Always use a strong, unique API key in production environments
+- Consider implementing more robust authentication for production

+### Docker Security

+This project includes tools for Docker image vulnerability scanning:

+- Manual vulnerability scanning: `make docker-scan` or `./scan_docker_vulnerabilities.sh`
+- CI/CD integration: `./ci_vulnerability_scan.sh`
+- Security reports are generated in various formats (JSON, HTML, text summary)

+For more details, see the [Docker Security Documentation](docs/docker_security.md).

 ## Contributing